Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 Once we reached the bottom, we crossed the road and followed the paths down to the 7 Sacred Pools.

-Apparently back in the day, you could drive down to them, however they now have walking paths and fences to keep you safe.
+Apparently back in the day, you could drive down to them, however the area now consists of walking paths and fences to keep you safe.

 The 7 Sacred Pools ocean lookout during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net